hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 I call *"root"* the most external package that containts code, config and other files specifical for this particular installation of your project &mdash; things this installation is different from main project.
 Ideally it contains just a few files, more about it below.

-*"Basic project"* is what `yii2-app-basic` becomes to when using this approach.
+*"Basic project"* (or basic application) is what `yii2-app-basic` turns into using this approach.
 I.e. it is reusable application basis implementing some basic functions and arranged as a plugin.
 You don't have to create *"basic project"* yourself.
 It can be developped by a community like `yii2-app-basic`.
 We are developing HiSite, more about it below.

-Таким образом пакеты образуют иерархию композиции &mdash; более внешний пакет использует внутренний, в основном переиспользуя его поведение, но переопределяя свою специфику: *"корень"* использует и уточняет основной проект, основной проект &mdash; базовый, базовый проект &mdash; framework.

-Необходимо уточнить, что речь идёт только об организации кода, т.е. про разделение кода по пакетам/плагинам.  Архитектурное деление проекта на слои, естественно, независимо от деления на пакеты, но они могут дополнять друг друга. Например, доменная логика может быть вынесена в отдельный пакет для переиспользования между разными проектами.
+Thus packages form hierarchy of composition.
+An outer package uses inner one mostly reusing its behavior but redifining own specifics; *"root"* uses and specifies main project and so on: main project uses basic project; basic project &mdash; framework.

+It's necessary to clarify that we are talking of code organization only, i.e. how to split code into packages/plugins.
+Architectural division of code into layers is independent of division info packages of course.
+But the can complement each outher.
+E.g. domain logic can be taken away into separate package to be reused between different projects.

-&mdauh; Аааа!
+&mdauh; Uh-oh!
 Example needed!

-E.g. you create a lot of simple business card websites.
+For example you create a lot of simple business card websites.
 Basic functions are the same for all sites but you offer paid features e.g. catalog.
 And sites differ in design and parameters.
-You could organize your code in packages forming hierarchy like the following:
+You could organize your code in packages forming hierarchy this way:

 - `business-card-no42.com` &mdash; *"root"*;
     - `myvendor/yii2-theme-cool` &mdash; this site specific plugin;